Belper Lane End: St Faith's

 Further south on Dalley Lane is the small church dedicated to St Faith.
 The church was built in 1890 for the religious education of local children and use by the local community by the Sisters of the Convent of St. Lawrence of Belper together with the then vicar of Belper's Christ Church.
 The church was closed for use in 2005 by the diocese to the great regret of local residents, who formed the “Friends of St Faith's” group and fought to bring attention to their cause, even holding a Harvest Festival in field opposite the church.
 The property came to the attention of Caroline Foster who was able to buy the church, and attached cottages.
 The church was registered as a place of public worship.
-In April 2014 Caroline surrendered her interest in St Faiths, and it was sold to a group of residents as a joint community hall and place of worship.
+In April 2014, Foster surrendered her interest in St Faith's, and it was sold to a group of residents as a joint community hall and place of worship.

 As of 2025, monthly services are still held in the church.